The role of a manager varies from industry to industry and from company to company, but some responsibilities are found in every managerial position.

 A first-line manager has many responsibilities.
 These include recruiting new talent and coaching current staff members through complex tasks or times.

-They can also lead strategic initiatives agreed upon by leadership at the company level.
-First-line managers must manage different areas, such as people, finance, resources, and operations.
+First-line managers can also lead strategic initiatives agreed upon by company leadership.
+They must handle different areas, such as people, finance, resources, and operations management.

 4. Team leaders

-Team leaders work with teams made up of several first-line managers.
-They oversee the completion of specific projects or programs, which require coordination with other teams on project timelines and strategies.
+Team leaders guide groups of employees to complete specific projects or programs.
+They ensure coordination with other teams on project timelines and strategies.

-Leaders spend a lot of time strategizing and setting priorities while ensuring everyone is aligned with goals and meeting deadlines.
+Team Leaders spend a lot of time strategizing and setting priorities while ensuring everyone is aligned with company goals and meets their deadlines.

 Generally speaking, any position could fall under ‘manager’ if it includes managerial duties such as directing and supervising others.
 However, it is always better for a manager to have certain certifications to display his expertise.